 Don’t we all just love lil tassies, those perfect little bites of pie-ish heaven?
 I made these Petite Macaroon Cups with Almonds around the holidays last year and wanted to try another variety this year.
-While I was making these my friend Martha came to visit, she helped me take some of the pictures and assisted in taste testing the final product.
+While I was making these my friend came to visit, she helped me take some of the pictures and assisted in taste testing the final product.
 Five or six tassies later ( we had to make absolutely sure we LOVED them) we were in agreement, these are amazing!
-I’ll be making them for Thanksgiving dinner at Martha’s house this year.
+I’ll be making them for Thanksgiving this year.
 This recipe is the perfect combination of pumpkin and warm spices paired with the pecans to make your mouth do a happy dance.
-My husband actually preferred these to Pecan Tassies, he said they weren’t as sweet to him.
+My son actually preferred these to Pecan Tassies, he said they weren’t as sweet to him.
 Just like Pecan Tassies are a little taste of a gooey crunchy pecan pie, these tassies are a taste of a pumpkin pie with pecans on top.
 They are delightful!
 Let’s get started with the recipe.

 Cream Cheese pastry

 I think every tassie recipe I’ve made has begun with a cream cheese pastry, this one is no exception.
 The pastry only has 4 ingredients, flour, salt, cream cheese and butter.
 The cream cheese and butter need to be at room temperature.
 Room temperature doesn’t mean ..ready to melt.
 It should still keep it’s shape if you put your finger in it.

 Slice up your butter and cream cheese and put them into a medium size bowl or the bowl of an electric mixer like a Kitchen Aid.
 Beat until well blended.

 The next step is to add the flour and salt to the blended butter and cream cheese.
 Mix the flour in till it’s just incorporated.

 Take your dough out of the bowl and onto a clean surface.